-Since 2020, the project team has presented two density sub-district frameworks to the community.
-These are shown in maps within Exhibit 3.
-The chart at right illustrates the density ranges of the two sub-district approaches.
+Since 2020, the project team has presented two density subdistrict frameworks to the community.
+These are shown in maps within Attachment 3.
+The chart below illustrates the density ranges of the two subdistrict approaches.
 During the community outreach, there was no clear consensus between these two maps.

-- 1. The 2020 Approach had a broad range of different character sub-districts, from two stories to six stories.
-These sub-districts were allocated to locations in the City based on the feasibility of redevelopment, the prevailing existing character, and existing parcel sizes. - 2.
-The 2022 Approach had a narrower range of different character sub-districts, from three to four stories.
-These sub-districts were allocated to locations based on transitions to R1, access to transit, and, to a lesser extent, prevailing existing character.
+- The 2020 Approach had a broad range of different character subdistricts, from two stories to six stories.
+These subdistricts were allocated to locations in the City based on the feasibility of redevelopment, the prevailing existing character, and existing parcel sizes. - 2.
+The 2022 Approach had a narrower range of different character subdistricts, from three to four stories.
+These subdistricts were allocated to locations based on transitions to R1, access to transit, and, to a lesser extent, prevailing existing character.

-During the outreach, the distinction between sub-districts in the 2022 Approach was not intuitive to the community.
-Therefore, the project team has decided to revert to the 2020 sub-district categories, which are shown in Table 4 above.
+During the outreach, the distinction between subdistricts in the 2022 Approach was not intuitive to the community.
+Therefore, the project team reverted to the 2020 subdistricts categories, which are shown in Table 4 above.
+This does not mean that the City will proceed with the 2020 map since the deliberation at this Study Session will inform future alternatives.
 In addition, to facilitate discussion with the EPC and Council, the previous R3-D has been split into "D1" and "D2."